 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term patients that needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and taking a bath.
-Some argue this is a reliable measure of a resident's well-being.
+This metric is a measure of the percentage of long-term patients that required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and eating.
+Many would argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

 In Smithtown Center for Rehabilitation & Nursing Care, 14.12% Percentage of Residents